dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

-If we wouldn\'t be in the midst of a spiritual war, why would [Christine Lagarde](https://www.youtube.com/watch?v=wrkxkBSvOUg), a person that was convicted of negligence and misuse of public funds --- a person who is now the President of the European Central Bank --- state publicly that we have to regulate Bitcoin at a global level, because, \"if there is an escape, that escape will be used\"?
+If we wouldn\'t be in the midst of a spiritual war, why would [Christine Lagarde](https://www.youtube.com/watch?v=wrkxkBSvOUg), a person that was convicted of negligence and misuse of public funds--- a person who is now the President of the European Central Bank--- state publicly that we have to regulate Bitcoin at a global level, because, \"if there is an escape, that escape will be used\"?